robillard-andrew-portfolio/portfolio/_behind-the-scenes/shot-in-the-dark-live-sessions.md

       We had a venue booked for the day and had eight different bands each perform a single song three times, so they could choose their best performance for us to edit.
-It was a long day but it went fairly well considering the tight timeline.
     img: /images/uploads/controlroom.jpg
     flipped: true
     overlap: false